 If your request for an increase in your current salary is denied or not what you expected, it’s important to keep your reactions and emotions in-check.

 Likely, there are a few different reasons for the no and it’s important you ask for reasons and listen to what your manager might have to say, whether it’s complete B.S or not.

 - You might get a no because of your performance.
 Although you may work hard, there maybe things your manager is looking for you need to improve on first.
 This is your opportunity to learn and ask what you can do to improve.
 They’ll like the initiative and interest, which shows you can take criticism and are willing to work.
 At this point, ensure you ask if you can revisit in a few months, a good manager will be happy to oblige.

 - You may also get a no because of tight financial situations from company leadership.
 Your company may be tightening their finances or preparing for future finances that restrict giving more money out.
 Doesn’t mean your company is in financial trouble, but it may keep your raise dead in the water for a while.
-However, you can ask for other items like extra time off, one-time bonus, etc. Get creative if you do really like your job and work.
+Although you might not be able to make more money, you can ask for other items like extra time off, flexible work options, etc. Get creative if you do really like your job and work.

 - Your manager is a difficult person.
 Unfortunately there are managers who literally do not care about your performance, value, or what you do for the company.
-If they feel they can entrap you because of the job market or just don’t want to pay you more, it might be time to move on.
-If you need the job, be polite (even though you may secretly want to flip them off) and get to work on that resume!
+If they feel they can entrap you because of the job market or just don’t want to pay you more, it might be time to move on and think about changing jobs.
+If you need the current job, be polite (even though you may secretly want to flip them off) and get to work on that resume!